pixeltoprompt/token-forge/README.md

 serverless function in `api/` handles it so visitors don't need one.

 ## Notes
+Bring Your Own API Key (BYOK)
+Have an Anthropic API key?
+Use it directly in the extension settings.

 Generated components execute in an iframe with `sandbox="allow-scripts"` and no `allow-same-origin`, so model-authored code can't reach this document, its storage or